bodulic/CATS-rf/README.md

 `-t`: Number of CPU threads, default: 10

-Several steps of CATS-rf pipeline support parallel processing.
+Several steps of CATS-rf pipeline are parallelized.
 This includes read mapping, transcript quantification, read assignment, SAM/BAM file processing, positional coverage and accuracy calculation and analysis, as well as positional paired-end analysis.
 Recommended number of threads: 10-20.

 `-G`: Percentage of available RAM used by GNU sort, default: 50